cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ### AWS

-CloudLinux OS image list can be found [here](https://download.cloudlinux.com/cloudlinux/images/#aws-tab)
+CloudLinux OS Shared image list can be found [here](https://download.cloudlinux.com/cloudlinux/images/#aws-tab)

-If you are going to use Cloudlinux OS with cPanel image, you may find useful the following [article](https://cloudlinux.zendesk.com/hc/en-us/articles/360014130320-How-to-get-CloudLinux-OS-with-cPanel-AMI-working-on-AWS)
+If you are going to use CloudLinux OS Shared with cPanel image, you may find useful the following [article](https://cloudlinux.zendesk.com/hc/en-us/articles/360014130320-How-to-get-CloudLinux-OS-with-cPanel-AMI-working-on-AWS)

 ### H-Sphere